Salijoghli/redberry-project/README.md

+The app's not responsive, it was made for 1920 screens
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.